-As with squats on the lower body we like to introduce chin ups early in our programming here at CoActive because it is such a fantastic exercise.
+As with squats on the lower body, we like to introduce chin ups early with our personal training clients because it is such a fantastic exercise.
 If clients are unable to perform a single chin up then we start with doing isometric holds then slow eccentric lowers.

 - Aim to drive elbows down and back.